Did a cashier peddle you the Walmart credit card application during checkout? This 2014 review will show you the truth.

 The Walmart credit card benefits are lacking, to say the least.
 There isn't an annual fee (whoop de doo) and other than that, the only benefit I see worth mentioning is that once per day, you have the ability to get cash back at the register when paying (similar to what you can do with an ATM card).

-It’s hard to find one good reason to fill out an application for the Walmart cards.
-At my local store they were trying to convince people to apply for the card by giving them a free 2 liter bottle of soda.
-I don’t know about you, but It’s going to take a heck of a lot more than that for me to ever consider this piece of crap!
+It's hard to find one good reason to fill out an application for the Walmart cards.
+At my local store they were trying to convince people to apply for the card by giving them a free 2 liter bottle of soda (and that probably costs what, a $1.29 or so?!).
+I don't know about you, but It's going to take a heck of a lot more than that for me to ever consider this piece of crap!

-More recently for 2013 I've seen they're offering a $20 bonus after you open an account and spend a hundred.
-Why care about $20 when you can do much better elsewhere!
+More recently during 2014 I've seen they're offering a $25 bonus after you open an account and spend $75.
+Why care about $25 when you can earn a much higher bonus with so many other credit cards!